vrona/FHE.Chess/docs/model_lifecycle.md

 ### **Compilation & Simulation** (Virtual Library)

+At this step, if you need a deep dive into Compilation?!
+You can read [zama's compilation explanations](https://docs.zama.ai/concrete-ml/advanced-topics/compilation).<br>

 *   Run test (model are compiled with Concrete's FHE compiler to run inference on encrypted data): blob/quant_fhe/server_cloud/traintest_only/launch_(test)_compile_fhe.py)

 ## Model Deployment